Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Introduction

-Our model is developed alongside computational contributions to enable efficient posterior inference.
-Latent variable-based Gibbs sampling \citep{bhattacharya2011sparse,sabnis2016divide} or expectation-maximization (EM) algorithms \citep{rovckova2016fast} are the most popular approaches for Bayesian factor models.
-However, the conditional updating can become a computational bottleneck for massive sample sizes, further exacerbated in multi-study settings. \citet{dutta2020fa} proposed a fast matrix-free approach for exploratory factor analysis but their approach does not apply in Bayesian contexts.
-We develop a scalable (large $n$) Hamiltonian Monte Carlo \citep[HMC,][]{neal_hmc} sampler that jointly updates parameters while marginalizing out latent factors.
+Moreover, we derive favorable posterior contraction rates for subspace factor models in a high-dimensional setting.
+Our analysis shows that the shared study-specific covariance structures can be separately recovered with added precision for each additional study, even when the marginal distributions of data differ substantially across studies.
+While the classical factor analysis literature relies heavily on choosing the number of latent factors correctly, we show that our covariance matrix estimation is robust to this choice.
+These contributions are developed alongside computational innovations to enable efficient posterior inference.
+Latent variable-based Gibbs sampling \citep{bhattacharya2011sparse,sabnis2016divide} or expectation-maximization (EM) algorithms \citep{rovckova2016fast} set the standards for Bayesian factor models.
+However, the conditional updating can become a computational bottleneck for massive sample sizes, further exacerbated in multi-study settings. \citet{dutta2020fa} proposed a fast matrix-free approach for exploratory factor analysis which does not carry over to Bayesian contexts.
+We develop a scalable Hamiltonian Monte Carlo \citep[HMC,][]{neal_hmc} sampler that jointly updates parameters while marginalizing out latent factors.
 This leads to significant improvements in mixing relative to Gibbs sampling.
 The proposed sampler depends only on the study-specific sample covariance matrices, which can be computed and cached prior to running MCMC.
-The computational complexity is then essentially invariant of the sample size, and we design a distributed computing framework to parallelize each MCMC iteration.
+The computational complexity is essentially invariant of the sample size, and amenable to a distributed computing framework parallelizing each MCMC step.